mitchellalderson/render-rag-chatbot/frontend/README.md

 # RAG Chatbot Frontend

-A production-ready chatbot interface built with React, Vite, TypeScript, and Tailwind CSS.
+A modern chatbot interface built with React, Vite, TypeScript, and Tailwind CSS.
 Fully integrated with the RAG backend API for real-time AI-powered conversations.

 ## ✨ Features